 The first step in researching ski boots is knowing how and where you want to ski.
-Alpine boots, touring boots, and hybrid boots all bring different features and benefits to the table.
+Alpine boots, touring boots, and hybrid boots — with a walk mode to go uphill but beefier build than touring boots for resort laps — all bring different features and benefits to the table.

 Before you walk into your local ski shop, determine if you’ll want to stick to lift-served skiing, explore the backcountry or side-country, race, or get into a little bit of everything.

 Buying new ski boots is best done in person or with a customer service representative who knows the category well.
 A good shop will measure your feet and help you hone in on what brands and models naturally fit you, your experience, and your aspirations.

 Plus, everyone’s feet are a unique shape, which is all the more reason why you should try boots on in person and consider taking your pair to a professional boot fitter to dial in the fit.

 While more boots are offering skiers the ability to resort ski and hike for turns in a single boot, a hybrid boot isn’t the best option for every skier.